Explainer: How Government's digital services tax will effect offshore tech giants

-The government has vowed to sting internet giants like Facebook, Google and Alibaba more tax on the income made within New Zealand.
+The government has vowed to sting internet giants like Facebook and Google more tax on the income made within New Zealand.

 Prime Minister Jacinda Ardern said Cabinet would consult on the design of changes to tax rules which at present allow multinational companies in the digital services field to do business here, without needing to file income tax.